AttackIQ/helm-charts/charts/aiq-agent-k8s/README.md

 ## Install

-`helm install --debug aiq-agent-k8s attackiq/aiq-agent-k8s --create-namespace --namespace aiq-agent-k8s --wait`
+`helm install --debug aiq-agent-k8s attackiq/aiq-agent-k8s --create-namespace --namespace aiq-agent-k8s --wait --timeout 10m`

 When this command finishes, you should have a pod named `aiq-agent-k8s-0` running the agent.
 Check the logs on the pod for any errors or agent messages.

+Note that while we have given a `--timeout` of `10m`, depending on the speed of your network, it may take longer to pull the initial image which is a few hundred megabytes in size.
+If the above command times out, check the status with `kubectl get pods -n aiq-agent-k8s` and `kubectl describe pod <pod_name> -n aiq-agent-k8s` to see the specific status of the pod.

 ## Uninstall